 WPPSI can be used to measure the general cognitive ability of the child and together with other assessment tools to identify the possibility of giftedness, developmental intellectual delays and also learning difficulties.
 This assessment is used in order to develop a personalized intervention plan for the child.

 The Wechsler Intelligence Scale for Children (WISC) was developed to measure the intelligence of children of ages between 6 and 16.
-It consists of several Verbal and Non Verbal subtests designed to measure the intellectual capabilities of the child.
-The test is administered by a trained mental health professional such as a School Psychologist and it takes around 60 minutes to complete depending on many factors such as the child’s specific difficulties.
+It consists of several subtests designed to measure the intellectual capabilities of the child but also the various indices that make up the intelligence quotient such as memory abilities.
+The test is administered by a trained mental health professional such as a school psychologist and it takes around 90 minutes to complete depending on many factors such as the child’s specific difficulties.

 The test is used together with other assessment tools to identify weaknesses in specific cognitive areas so as to develop a personalized intervention plan for each child.
-It is often used to identify intellectual capabilities of children with learning difficulties, ADHD and children in the Autism Spectrum Disorder.
+It is often used to identify intellectual capabilities of children with learning difficulties, ADHD and children in the Autism Disorder Spectrum.

-In our practice, the newest version of the test WISC-V is administered to children in order to ensure the most reliable results.
+In our practice, the newest version of the test WISC-V, in English and Greek, is administered to children in order to ensure the most reliable results.
 The School Psychologist working in our practice has been trained in administering and analyzing the results of the test.

 The Specific Learning Disorder that involves difficulty in reading, called Dyslexia, is prevalent in many children and can be diagnosed in early Primary School.
 Every child can experience a variety of different symptoms but some of the main ones are: